 - your freedom and

-- all the things that are obviously important to you, then let it go.
+- all the essential things to you, then let it go.

 - You know what, I've done what I can do;